Skip to main content

 logrotate -d -f /usr/local/logrotate-config/nginx

-• Be sure to check the debug output.
-If you encounter any errors, further handling is required.
+• Pay attention to the debug output.
+If errors occur, further troubleshooting is required.

 ( crontab -l 2>/dev/null; echo '0 0 * * * /usr/sbin/logrotate -f /usr/local/logrotate-config/nginx >/dev/null 2>&1' ) | crontab -